webcitynetworks/githubs-docs-example/README.md

 ```

-- Make note of where the back-tick charachter keyboard key is located.
+- Make note of where the back-tick character keyboard key is located.
 - It should appear next to letter "Z" key on the keyboard.
-- It may very based on your keyboard.
+- But may vary based on your keyboard.

 <img with="200px" src="/assests/keyboard-backtick.jpg">